 The MSP market is more competitive than ever before.
-With the current array of providers, crafting a unique competitive advantage and differentiating your services from others could be a significant challenge.
-You may have determined how to start a managed services company, but the next major hurdle and question you face is: How do we get managed services clients?
+With the current array of providers, crafting a unique competitive advantage and differentiating your services from those of others can be a significant challenge.
+You may have determined how to start a managed services company, but the next major hurdle and question you face is: How do I get managed services clients?

-Finding that first MSP client is critical in shaping the course of your organization’s future.
-In this article, we offer six ways to help you find customers and to help customers find you.
+Finding that very first MSP client is critical in shaping the course of your organization’s future.
+In this guide, we offer eight ways to help you find customers and to help customers find you.

-The Top Six Tips to Land Your First MSP Client
+Top Tips to Land Your First MSP Client

 Business success is really about building mutually beneficial partnerships.
 Some well-established MSPs with a large clientele may come across clients that are too “small” for them.
 Move in and make their small clients your first clients.
 You can offer your competitors a commission to refer these small clients to you—which, per industry standard, typically amounts to one month’s recurring revenue.

-#3.
-Find your Niche and Stick to It
+#5.
+Find Your Niche (Vertical) and Stick to It

 When the decision to start an MSP has been made, an appropriately focused entrepreneur begins to explore factors such as:

 - Narrowing down your target market